FAQ ABOUT GA4

 Compare metrics: differences between those of Google Analytics 4 and Universal Analytics

-There are differences in the data of the predefined reports, explorer and 'BigQuery'.
+There are differences in the data of the predefined reports, explorer and 'BigQuery'

-Where is the 'Rebound' metric?
+Where is the 'Bounce' metric?

 Attribution in GA4

-How long can I access Google Analytics Universal data and what can I do with it?
+Until when can I access Google Analytics Universal data and what can I do with it?

 Google Analytics Universal stops recording new data as of July 1, 2023.
 The data will continue to be available for 6 more months, according to Google's communications.